 Scholarly Commons Citation

 Luban, David, "Human Rights Pragmatism and Human Dignity" (2013).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1317.
+1317.